Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 - Have enough fat to transfer to the breasts (the procedure is not suitable for very slender patients)

 Breast enlargement is a procedure that is individualised to each patient.
 It is important that you think carefully and research well before choosing to have surgery.

 There are many reasons why some patients wish to have a breast enlargement fat transfer.
 Lipoaugmentation can also help produce breasts that are more natural-looking than those that have been enhanced with breast implants.

 There are two main categories for wanting a breast enlargement:

 This is often for patients who have had treatment for breast cancer or are looking for preventative cancer treatment options.

 Before patients can have surgery, they will need to sign a consent form.
-To be able to sign this confidently it is important that patients know details of the benefits, risks, and complications of the surgery.
+To be able to sign this confidently, it is important that patients know details of the benefits, risks, and complications of the surgery.
 The surgeon will discuss all of these before the day of the operation.
-Next, the surgeon will draw lines to mark out the procedure area and clarify any specific goals of the surgery.
+On the surgery day, the surgeon will draw lines to mark out the procedure area and clarify any specific goals of the surgery.

 On the day of the operation, patients will be shown in the anaesthetic room.
 Here, the anaesthetist will give either a general anaesthetic or a local anaesthetic.
 The choice of which method they will use depends on what the patient has agreed on with your surgeon.

 Method of fat transfer

 In the operating theatre, the surgeon will clean the chest area and cover it with drapes.
 This is to keep the area sterile and reduce the risk of infection.